qtval/ashen-oath-web/docs/ROADMAP.md

 **Done when:** the opening is comfortable to read and control on a phone, visually atmospheric, accessible, and stable after refresh or resume.

-## Milestone 0.3 â€” Chapter One script and consequence design
+## Milestone 0.3 - Chapter One script and consequence design

-**Purpose:** Turn the checkpoint prototype into a coherent 20â€“30 minute chapter.
+**Purpose:** Turn the checkpoint prototype into a coherent 20-30 minute chapter.

-- [ ] Write the Chapter One beat sheet: 15â€“20 scenes, each with purpose, location, choice, and consequence
+- [ ] Write the Chapter One beat sheet: 15-20 scenes, each with purpose, location, choice, and consequence
-- [ ] Define Garren Valeâ€™s voice, contradiction, and arc for this chapter
+- [ ] Define Garren Vale's voice, contradiction, and arc for this chapter
 - [ ] Finalize Captain Meret, Tavin, and Sella Venn: goals, secrets, loyalties, and breaking points
 - [ ] Establish the Red Hollow mystery and the sealed-letter evidence trail
 - [ ] Replace placeholder routes with deliberate branches and reconvergences
 - [ ] Ensure each route contains at least one delayed consequence
-- [ ] Write 3â€“5 distinct Chapter One endings that state the cost, not a win/lose result
+- [ ] Write 3-5 distinct Chapter One endings that state the cost, not a win/lose result
 - [ ] Add automated validation for broken links, missing art references, and invalid requirements

-**Done when:** a first-time player can finish in 20â€“30 minutes, understands the immediate conflict, and wants to replay to see consequences they missed.
+**Done when:** a first-time player can finish in 20-30 minutes, understands the immediate conflict, and wants to replay to see consequences they missed.

-## Milestone 0.4 â€” Art and sound vertical slice
+## Milestone 0.4 - Art and sound vertical slice

 **Purpose:** Make Chapter One feel like a finished interactive graphic novel.

-- [ ] Create an art bible: ink treatment, grayscale range, camera distance, weather, architecture, and â€œno protagonist close-upâ€ rules
+- [ ] Create an art bible: ink treatment, grayscale range, camera distance, weather, architecture, and no-protagonist-close-up rules
 - [ ] Create a shot list for every Chapter One scene
 - [ ] Produce a separate environment-first monochrome panel for each key scene
 - [ ] Add subtle panel motion: rain, fog, embers, or camera drift only where it strengthens the scene